TreyDettmer/DailyDesktopWallpaper/README.md

 2. Install necessary site-packages
 3. (optional) Update .bat file to link to your Python environment and the cloned repository's directory
 4. (optional) Set the .bat file to run on startup ([Tutorial](https://www.sevenforums.com/tutorials/67503-task-create-run-program-startup-log.html))

+#### How To Change Location for Weather Forecast
+In the get_forecast_info function in the DailyWallpaper.py script, change the links to weather.com's url for your city's hourly weather.

 ### About The Project
 I created this program to demonstrate webscraping using Python.